hujing2407/Reqo-on-PostgreSQL/README.md

 ```

 ### Step 2: Create a Database
 Once PostgreSQL is installed, ensure the server is running and create a new database to generate the required workloads.
-For instance, using the STATS-CEB database setup, as detailed in the [link](https://github.com/Nathaniel-Han/End-to-End-CardEst-Benchmark).
+For instance, using the STATS-CEB database setup, as detailed in the [End-to-End CardEst Benchmark](https://github.com/Nathaniel-Han/End-to-End-CardEst-Benchmark).
 1. **Download STATS database:**
 ```
 git clone https://github.com/Nathaniel-Han/End-to-End-CardEst-Benchmark.git